-10.3 Suspension members :
+10.3 Suspension members:

-- 10.3.1 All suspension members must be made from an homogeneous metallic material. - 10.3.2 In order to help prevent a wheel becoming separated in the event of all suspension members connecting it to the car failing provision must be made to accommodate flexible cables, each with a cross sectional area greater than 110mm2, the purpose of which is to connect each wheel/upright assembly to the main structure of the car.
-The cables and their attachments must also be designed in order to help prevent a wheel making contact with the driver's head during an accident.
+- 10.3.1 All suspension members must be made from an homogeneous metallic material. - 10.3.2 In order to help prevent a wheel becoming separated in the event of all suspension members connecting it to the car failing, flexible tethers each with a cross sectional area greater than 110mm2 must be fitted.
+The sole purpose of the tethers is to prevent a wheel becoming separated from the car, they should perform no other function.

+The tethers and their attachments must also be designed in order to help prevent a wheel making contact with the driver's head during an accident.